-ChatGPT can create images through Dall-E. Creating presents the final challenge to this differentiating task.
-AI, or any earlier "thinking machines" are often understood to only be able to work on the basis of information that it has been fed.
+ChatGPT can create images through its image generator Dall-E. Creating presents the final challenge to this differentiating task.
+AI, or any earlier 'thinking machines', are often understood to only be able to work on the basis of information that it has been fed.
 They cannot produce anything new.
 Media and literature, however, present the idea that machines can also be creative.
-For example, Andrew in the Bicentennial Man who created clocks and later replacement body parts.
+For example, Andrew in the movie Bicentennial Man created clocks and later replacement body parts.
 In this section, this paper will begin by prompting ChatGPT to produce a piece of creative work: a poem.